On this page

 INPUT_TYPES,RETURN_TYPES, andFUNCTIONwork at a basic level - What a Python

-listofdicts looks like - Basic understanding of
+listofdicts looks like - Basic familiarity with

-itertools.product(we’ll explain it, but prior exposure helps)
+itertools.product(I’ll explain it, but prior exposure helps)

 Python >= 3.9

-ComfyUI (any recent version) # For running nodes
+ComfyUI (any recent version)

 itertools # Standard library — no install needed